 - Previous Relevant Experience

-- Experience relevant to the works over past three years
+- a) Experience relevant to the works over past three years

 - Past Performance

+If past performance is to be included as a scoring criteria, equal evaluation of both internal and external performance is required to be sought by contacting provided references

-- o Past documented performance with City of Ballarat or other Councils
+- a) Past documented performance with City of Ballarat can be considered for existing providers for similar work type

+- b) For all potential suppliers or for work type not previously engaged by City of Ballarat from previous suppliers, consideration should be given to relevant experience outlined with the tender submission and contact should be made with identified referees provided prior to finalising an evaluation score.

 - Capability

-- Proposed plant and equipment
+- a) Proposed plant and equipment

-- Proposed staffing levels
+- b) Proposed staffing levels

-- Management capability
+- c) Management capability

-- Technical capability
+- d) Technical capability

 - Capacity

-- Extent of sub-contracting
+- a) Extent of sub-contracting

-- Ability to resource project
+- b) Ability to resource project

 - Ability to adhere to the specification

 - Project Timeline

-- Methodology/Plan including Gantt Chart
+- a) Methodology/Plan including Gantt Chart

 - Qualifications

 - Quality

-Page 15 | 32

-- Quality of goods and services to be provided
+- a) Quality of goods and services to be provided

-- o Quality Management Plan
+- b) Quality Management Plan

-- Quality and Audit Systems
+- c) Quality and Audit Systems

 - Risk Management

-- o Regulatory compliance
+- a) Regulatory compliance

-- o Means of controlling quality of sub-contractors
+- b) Means of controlling quality of sub-contractors

-- Extent of Risk
+- c) Extent of Risk

 - Human Resource Management

-- o Compliance with pertinent legislation
+- a) Compliance with pertinent legislation

 - Customer Service

-- o Processes
+- a) Processes

-- o complaints
+- b) Complaints

 - Sustainability/Environmental Outcomes

-- o Waste management
+- a) Waste management

-- Recycling
+- b) Recycling

-- o Energy management
+- c) Energy management

-- o Emission management
+- d) Emission management

-- Water conservation
+- e) Water conservation

-- o Green building design
+- f) Green building design

-- o Ecologically sustainable design
+- g) Ecologically sustainable design

-- Sustainable supply and consumption
+- h) Sustainable supply and consumption

 - Value Adding

 - Social Procurement

-NOTE: The criteria listed in 3.5.8 are a quide only and selection of evaluation criteria must be specific to the project being procured.
+NOTE: The criteria listed in section 3.5.8 are a guide only and selection of evaluation criteria must be specific to the project being procured.